npinheir/Libft/README.md

 ⛔️ Be sure to check how to use them aswell as how you must settup your repository to make it work ! ⛔️

-Well that's evrything you must know in order to validate your first project !
+Well that's everything you must know in order to validate your first project !
 There is a lot of small easy functions to code so depending on your skill this might be faster to make.
 This project is estimated to take about 70 hours which I think is completely doable for everybody.

+So good luck homie !

 WIP